 Lists of high- and low-FODMAP foods are nice, but to get the most out of your FODMAP-elimination diet you need a strategy and a plan!
 That's where Patsy's books come in.
 Check them out.

 Please visit Patsy on Pinterest for ideas about brand name foods that may be suitable for the elimination phase of the FODMAP diet.
-The products have not been laboratory tested, but appear to be low in FODMAPs based on the lists of ingredients.
+Some of the products on Patsy's Pinterest have not been laboratory tested, but appear to be low in FODMAPs based on the lists of ingredients.